HomeWHICHWhich Cave Is Located Between Arcy And Ekain Caves

 Some of them are outlined in charcoal.
 Others are also modelled in black.
 A few are drawn in black and red, while others are engraved.
 See also: Stone Age Colour Palette.

-Refer to more articles: Which Way Does The Flat Side Of A Washer Go
+Refer to more articles: Which Values Are Within The Range Of The Piecewise-defined Function

 In the top right of the panel, a red bison stands with a raised tail.
 The back legs are unfinished, which stops them from overlapping with the rear of a red horse placed behind and below.
 The red pigment is made out of limonite, a natural iron oxide mineral.